 NASA's DC-8 airborne science laboratory conducted a second Operation IceBridge sortie over the Pine Island Glacier in Antarctica Oct.
 26 after discovering a huge crack many miles long across the glacier's ice shelf during a prior flight Oct.
 14.

-The science team aboard the converted jetliner collected data over what they are calling a significant fissure which transects a large portion of the terminal glacier.
+Mission Directors Walter Klein and Adam Webster take a break at the mission director's console on NASA's DC-8 flying laboratory to show off the mission logo during an Operation IceBridge flights over Antarctica.
+(NASA photo) The science team aboard the converted jetliner collected data over what they are calling a significant fissure which transects a large portion of the terminal glacier.
 IceBridge scientists believe they are witnessing the separation of an enormous portion of the glacier and this survey is the first of its kind during this type of a glacial event.

 Earlier in the week, the IceBridge mission team kept up the rapid pace of long-duration flights to gather data on ice thickness and movement from a suite of seven specialized science instruments on board the aircraft.

 On Monday Oct.
 24 a 10.7-hour mission took them over the Alexander Island area in the Antarctic Peninsula, with the pilots carefully flying the aircraft over the same flight tracks flown in the 2009 and 2010 IceBridge campaign.
 Clear conditions allowed for excellent data collection by the Airborne Topographic Mapper and the Digital Mapping System, an airborne digital camera that acquires high-resolution natural color and panchromatic imagery, which scientists will now compare to data obtained in prior years.